 Jim has three broad research interests:

-- What stimuli are important for health- and performance-related fitness adaptations; especially the separate and interactive roles and dose:response relations of different forms of strain (e.g., mechanical tension, heat or hypoxia).
+- Which exercise stressors are important for health- and performance-related fitness adaptations; especially the separate and interactive roles and dose:response relations of different forms of strain in (e.g., heat, hypoxia or hypohydration).

 - Thermoregulatory and cardiovascular control and determinants of tolerance under heat or hydrative stress, and subsequently the effects of physical and physiological strategies to reduce physiological strain and maximise tolerance.